I am a potter, an artist, a craftsperson.

 After training under Korean potter Jun Rhee, I studied Ceramics at Clay College, Stoke-on-Trent from 2022-2024, thanks to a scholarship from the Queen Elizabeth Scholars Trust.
 Following my graduation, I worked under potter Matt Hallyburton in North Carolina, studying local geology and traditional Catawba Valley techniques of wood-fired, ash glazed stoneware.

-I am currently establishing a new pottery on the edge of Bidston Hill Nature Reserve, on the Wirral Peninsula, and I teach workshops internationally.
+I am currently establishing a new pottery on the edge of Bidston Hill Nature Reserve on the Wirral Peninsula.
+Here I make and fire my pots, as well as travelling to teach workshops internationally.